Skip to content

 The Decision Provenance Engine (DPE)

-The DPE is the 13-stage analysis pipeline that runs on every response before it is delivered.
+The DPE runs 13 stages on every response before it is delivered.
 It is fully specified in SPEC-005.

 This page explains each stage in plain English for non-technical readers.